 Best Outdoor Solar Lights of 2020

-If you're in the market for solar-powered motion sensor activated floodlights, it is hard to beat the Aootek New Solar Lights.
-We were impressed with the reliability of this model — the sensor is remarkably responsive.
+It is hard to beat the Aootek New Solar Lights if you're on the search for solar-powered motion sensor activated floodlights.
+The reliability of this model was very impressive — the sensor is remarkably responsive.
 Although the sensor range is not the widest we've seen, it is still plenty wide enough for most mounting locations.
 Many outdoor solar light manufacturers claim that their products are waterproof, but Aootek puts their money where their mouth is with an IP65 waterproof rating.
-IP65 means that the light is 100% dustproof and can withstand jets of water from any direction.
-In other words, rain and snow will not be a problem.
+IP65 means that the light is 100% dustproof and can withstand jets of water from any direction, so rain and snow will not be a problem.

-Although we didn't find much to complain about with the Aootek New Solar Lights, there are a few shortcomings we should mention.
-First of all, they aren't the most stylish or attractive outdoor solar lights on the market.
-If you're looking for a decorative model, you may want to consider another brand.
-Also, it's not ideal that you have to remove the light from the wall to change the settings.
-These lights may be mounted somewhere that requires a ladder to access so it could turn into quite the pain to make adjustments.
+Although there isn't much to complain about with the Aootek New Solar Lights, there are still a few shortcomings we should mention.
+For starters, they aren't the most stylish or attractive outdoor solar lights on the market.
+If you'd prefer a decorative model, you may want to consider another brand.
+Also, to change the settings, it's not ideal that you have to remove the light from the wall.
+If these lights happen to be mounted somewhere that requires a ladder to access, it could turn into quite the pain to make adjustments.
 Despite the flaws, we still think that the Aootek lights are the best motion sensor activated solar-powered floodlights around.

 For those that are looking for a set of stake-style outdoor solar lights that are both stylish and functional, we recommend the Gigalumi Solar Pathway Lights.
 We love the high-quality bronze finish on this model — they look great installed along the sides of walkways and driveways.
-Not only do the devices themselves look good, but they also put out a unique light pattern on the ground earning the Gigalumi set some bonus points.
+Not only do the devices themselves look good, but the Gigalumi earned some bonus points for the unique light pattern they put on the ground.
 During our assessment, we found that these lights turn on right on time every night.

 Although the sensors on the URPOWER Solar Lights have a great range, the actual range of light dispersed from the device is not very wide — the illumination is fairly concentrated to a smaller area than some floodlights.
-The URPOWERs are not exactly easy on the eyes; the designers of this product clearly value functionality over style.
-But they are worth the purchase considering the price versus performance ratio.
+The URPOWERs is not exactly easy on the eyes; it was obvious to us that the designers of this product valued functionality over style.
+But considering the price versus performance ratio, they are worth the purchase.

-If you're looking for a large number of solar-powered stake lights and you don't want to drain your bank account buying them, we recommend the Sunnest Solar Lights.
-The Sunnest set comes with 12 lights — plenty enough to line along walkway or path.
+If you're looking for a large number of solar-powered stake lights but you don't want to break the bank either, we recommend the Sunnest Solar Lights.
+The Sunnest set comes with 12 lights — more than enough to line a walkway or path.
 We also found that they all come on right about the same time and at the perfect time at dusk.
-They are also very affordable, especially considering the number of devices included in the package.
+Considering the number of devices included in the package, they are very affordable.
 Despite the low cost, they are still fairly stylish.

 The main downside to the Sunnest Solar Lights is that they produce a very small amount of light per device.
-Although they do a great job of marking a pathway or driveway, they definitely don't do much to illuminate anything.
+Although they do a great job of marking a pathway or driveway, they don't do much to actually illuminate anything.
 If you need to light up a walkway or obstacles or steps, we'd suggest going with a set that produces more light.
-The Sunnest Solar Lights are still perfect for decoration and for marking pathways in the dark.
+However, we still think these are perfect for decoration and for marking pathways in the dark.

 For some people, style is everything.
 If the main reason you're looking for outdoor solar lights is for decoration, we think the TomCare Solar Flickering Flames Torches are the way to go.
 These lights resemble the flickering flames of a burning torch, which adds a mellow atmosphere to your yard without having to deal with oil, smoke, or actual open flames.
-We found the sensors work at the perfect time of dusk to add some illumination to your property, and we love the simple on/off buttons on the body of each device.
+We found the sensors are timed to work perfectly at dusk to add some illumination to your property.
+We loved the simple on/off buttons on the body of each device.

 With the added degree of feng shui comes a trade-off — the TomCare Torches don't do much as far as illuminating the ground, so they aren't much good for lighting up steps or walkways.
-If you're looking for outdoor solar lights that will aid in nighttime navigation of your property, we'd suggest a model that produces more light.
-The TomCares are also on the more expensive side, especially considering there are only four of them in a kit.
-Still, if you're looking for a stylish set of solar-powered mock-up torches, the TomCare Solar Flickering Flames Torches are the way to go.
+We'd suggest a model that produces more light if you're searching for outdoor solar lights that will aid in nighttime navigation of your property.
+Considering there are only four of them in a kit, the TomCares are also on the more expensive side.
+Still, if you're looking for a stylish set of solar-powered mock torches, the TomCare Solar Flickering Flames Torches are the way to go.

 We aren't thrilled that the LITOM Original Solar Lights are sold individually.
 You can order more than one at a time, but there is not much of a price break.
 We also found it to be inconvenient to change the settings with this model.
-You have to physically remove the device from wherever it's mounted to make any changes.
-This can be quite the ordeal — especially if you're using it somewhere that requires a ladder to access.
-But once it's adjusted to the proper settings and installed in the right spot, it's perfect for a driveway.
+To make any changes, you'll have to physically remove the device from wherever it's mounted.
+This can be quite the task — especially if you're using it somewhere that requires a ladder to access.
+However, once it's adjusted to the proper settings and installed in the right spot, it's perfect for a driveway.

 If you plan on lighting up the landscaping on your property or your house itself, the LITOM 12 LED Solar Landscape Spotlights are the way to go.
 These lights can either be staked into the ground or mounted to a wall with screws.
 The light on the device adjusts up and down by 90°, so you can get the perfect angle to illuminate the object you desire.
-The LITOM Landscape Spotlights have a waterproof rating of an industry-leading IP67, meaning that they can be completely submerged in up to a meter of water for half an hour.
-It's great that these devices have two brightness settings so that you can decide whether you'd like to sacrifice battery life for more illumination or if you'd rather have the lights be a bit dimmer for a longer period.
+The LITOM Landscape Spotlights have a waterproof rating of an industry-leading IP67, which means that they can be completely submerged in up to a meter of water for half an hour.
+We appreciate that these devices have two brightness settings, giving you the choice to sacrifice battery life for more illumination or keep the lights a bit dimmer for a longer period.

 While the LITOM 12 LED Solar Landscape Spotlights can score you some serious style points at night, during the day, they aren't much to look at and are far from any sort of yard decoration.
-During our assessment, we noticed that one of our lights would only turn on occasionally or when you touched it, suggesting a potentially faulty battery connection.
-Despite the flaws, the LITOM 12 LEDs are ideal for dramatic lighting.
+In our assessment, we noticed that one of our lights would only turn on occasionally or when you touched it, which suggested there might have been a faulty battery connection.
+Even with these flaws in mind, the LITOM 12 LEDs are ideal for dramatic lighting.

 We were not overly impressed with the reactivity of the motion sensor on the Luposwiten.
-We found other models to be much more sensitive to movement at a greater distance from the device.
-This model has an unappealing look.
+Other models seemed to be much more sensitive to movement at a greater distance from the device.
+The look of this model is also quite unappealing.
 If you're looking for a stylish model, it will make sense to go with lights that have a classier appearance.

-The ZOOKKI Solar Lights Outdoor aren't very effective when used individually, but if you install all four of them in one place they do an OK job of lighting up a driveway.
+The ZOOKKI Solar Lights Outdoor aren't very effective when used individually, but if you install all four of them in one place, they do an okay job of lighting up a driveway.
 They would be better suited for a small patio or on the wall going up a stairway.
-We did find that they have a solid motion sensor range.
+The motion sensor range we also didn't find to be that solid.

 The ZOOKKI lights aren't exactly easy on the eyes.
-This model is pretty bland and isn't going to add much curb appeal to your property.
+The bland look of this model isn't going to add much curb appeal to your property.
 The button on these devices is located in a tiny hole that needs to be pushed with a paperclip or earring.
 We found that the button is hard to press correctly and that the tool you are using can easily slide off before you reach your desired setting.

 The Maggift 26 Inch Hanging Solar Lights are ideal for lighting up pathways and stair sets.
-In the style department, it's hard to beat the charming lantern look of these devices.
+It's hard to beat them in the style department with their charming lantern look.
 Unlike many of the gaudy outdoor solar lights on the market, the Maggift will add a decorative element to your yard in addition to a degree of illumination at night.
-They are also at a price point that won't put much of a dent in your bank account.
+Their price point also won't put too much of a dent in your bank account.